 Let’s assume that because of a drastic event and market linked shock interest rates change by 7% for both assets and liabilities.
-Unexpected but not unheard off.
-What is the impact on asset as well as liability values?
+Unexpected but not unheard of.
+What are the impacts on asset and liability values?
 Figure 1 below shows the impact of interest rate changes on the balance sheet.

-Using the ALM case study data shared in Fig 1, calculate the revised Bank Capital and Capital Adequacy ratio if interest rates rise by 3%.
+Using the asset liability management case study data shared in Fig 1, calculate the revised Bank Capital and Capital Adequacy ratio if interest rates rise by 3%.

-ALM Example Two: The case of Bank A and Net Interest Income
+Example Two – The case of Bank A and Net Interest Income

-In our second case study we introduce the concept of maturity profile, rate sensitive assets and Net Interest Income.
+In our second example in the asset liability management case study, we introduce the concept of maturity profile, rate sensitive assets and Net Interest Income.
 Our old client Bank A, has been taken over and re-capitalized and has a brand new balance sheet shown below in Table 1.

-At this point assets earn a return of 11% per annum (p.a), while cost of borrowing for liabilities is 6% p.a.
-Interest is receivable or payable on maturity of assets or liabilities.
+At this point, assets earn a return of 11% per annum (p.a), while the cost of borrowing for liabilities is 6% p.a.
+Interest is receivable or payable on the maturity of assets or liabilities.

-ALM Case Study A: Calculating Net Interest Income – Base Case
+i.
+Case A – Calculating Net Interest Income – Base Case

 We will now calculate Net Interest Income the Bank will earn for the full year.
 We will assume reinvestment at maturity of assets and liabilities in the six months bucket for another six months.

-Lets assume that the roll-forwards at six months occurs at the same rates, however the interest earned in the first six months is not reinvested and is spent elsewhere.
+Let us assume that the roll-forwards at six months occur at the same rates, however, the interest earned in the first six months is not reinvested and is spent elsewhere.

 The amount in Cell C11 is $220 million.
 The formula is shown so that we can see the logic.
 The interest income for the full year is calculated across two earning periods, hence the double count below.